riscv-steel/riscv-steel/docs/details.md

 The ALU (**alu.v**) applies ten distinct logical and arithmetic operations in parallel to two 32-bit operands, outputting the result selected by **OPCODE**.
 The ALU input/output signals and the opcodes are shown in tables 3 and 4, below.

-The opcode values were assigned to facilitate instruction translation.
+The opcode values were assigned to facilitate instruction decoding.
 The most significant bit of **OPCODE** matches with the second most significant bit in the instruction **funct7** field.
 The remaining three bits match with the instruction **funct3** field.

 <p align=left>
 <strong>Table 3.</strong> ALU input/output signals